We are wrapping up the Transforming Energy Together project so we created a special edition of The Mead

 There are three different heights of raised bed so we can stand, sit or kneel.
 There will be lots of perennial plants and herbs so they come back year after year, giving people and critters lots of food and habitats.

 We asked the community about the types of plants they would like to see.
-You can find out more about the plants have been planted so far HERE.
+You can find out more about some of the plants which have been planted so far HERE.

 We sponsored 20 new street trees in Southmead